Life, Styled

-What is Accessible and Universal Design?
+What Is Accessible and Universal Design?

 Accessible and Universal Homes are sweeping the home design industry!
 People are catching on to the IMMENSE VALUE of a home designed to make life easier.
 With all the challenges that life brings, the way you live in your home doesn’t have to be one.
 The techniques of Accessible and Universal Design can create greater ease and comfort right into your daily life before potential challenges become an issue.

-Jenny Pippin of Pippin Home Designs https://www.pippinhomedesigns.com learned the value of these remarkable forms of design firsthand while beginning her career in the 80’s.
-In a nearly fatal car accident, Jenny’s back was broken, and she required a full body cast for four months.
+Jenny Pippin of Pippin Home Designs learned the value of these remarkable forms of design firsthand while beginning her career in the 80s.
+In a nearly fatal car accident, Jenny’s back was broken, and she required a whole body cast for four months.
 She quickly learned her home did not accommodate a person with physical disabilities.
 Her bedroom required passage through a narrow hallway with a sharp 90-degree turn, which prevented a stretcher from gaining access to her bed.
 She was forced to rent a hospital bed and place it in the living room.
-Once she healed from the body cast, she found her kitchen cabinets were too high to reach without pain, bending over to unload the dishwasher was a struggle, and her bathroom was too difficult to navigate while wearing a back brace.
+Once she healed from the body cast, she found her kitchen cabinets were too high to reach without pain, bending over to unload the dishwasher was a struggle, and her bathroom was too tricky to navigate while wearing a back brace.

 This experience inspired her to incorporate accessibility into each of her home designs, finding creative and beautiful solutions to potential future challenges and inevitable life changes.